 Blueberry Oatmeal Muffins make the best healthy snack!
-This simple muffin recipe is made with whole grain flour, oats, maple syrup and blueberries.
+This simple muffin recipe is made with whole grain flour and oats plus sweetened with maple syrup and blueberries.
 Dairy free and gluten free friendly alternatives.

 Want to Save This Recipe?